denniepatton/Triton/README.md

 **annotation:** for individual mode this should be a single [bed-like file](https://www.genome.ucsc.edu/FAQ/FAQformat.html#format1) which contains, at minimum, the following columns: [chrom chromStart chromEnd name/Gene].
-If strand is provided that will be used to orient all sites in the positive direction; otherwise regions (including in composite sites) will be treated as belonging to the + strand.
+If strand is provided that will be used to orient all sites in the positive direction; otherwise individual regions will be treated as belonging to the + strand, while composite regions will have a strand randomly selected.
 If a window is specified, a "position" column must also be included, which defines the central point for the window.
 When run in composite mode, instead of passing a single bed-like file, a text file containing a list of bed-like file locations is needed; each individual file is treated as one composite-site, with reads
 "piled up" across all regions based on stacking fragments in each window.
 Because a defined window is required for composite mode, each bed-like